 The Restart Project interviewed Omana George, the Monitoring Coordinator of Electronics Watch, on Covid-19, the impact on electronics workers, and current trends.
 She talked about the current situation of electronics workers under Covid-19.
-Omana said that under Covid-19 what was bad already is worse now.
-The productions and employment are more flexible.
-Recent unrest in Wistron, one of Apple’s suppliers, have shown this exact situation.
+Omana said that under Covid-19 what was bad has become worse.
+There is a flexibilization of working conditions and employment.
+Recent unrest in Wistron, one of Apple’s suppliers, have exemplifies this exact situation.

-In the second part of the interview, Omana told the hazards for electronic workers.
-One of the biggest hazards is chemicals.
-Workers are working without any training on the kind of chemicals, how to use them, the hazard, and the impacts.
-She quotes Amanda Hawes “If you’re pregnant, every day is bring your child to work day.”
+In the second part of the interview, Omana talked about the hazards for electronic workers.
+One of the biggest risk is exposure to chemicals.
+Workers are working without any training on the type of chemicals they use, how to use them, their hazardous properties, and theie impacts.
+She quoted Amanda Hawes “If you’re pregnant, every day is bring your child to work day.”

-Omana closed the interview with a remark on what we can do as an individual.
-We can be aware of the working condition of the workers who made the product that we use.
-We can also give more pressure on public purchasers to be more aware of the suppliers from whom they buy their products, and therefore they could give pressure on the suppliers to improve the working conditions.
+Omana closed the interview with a remark on what we can do as consumers.
+We can be aware of the working condition of the people who made the products we use.
+We can also put more pressure on public purchasers to be more aware of the suppliers from whom they buy their products, and therefore they could in turn use their leverage on suppliers to demand improvement of working conditions.

 Listen to the interview here.